 The cheat sheet

 In the above section, I’ve explained the image generation model and how different defects are added in each phase.
 We explain this topic much more in-depth during our Amped FIVE classes.
 We go into detail on each step and show examples of every defect.

 I think this topic is so important, and overlooked.
-I decided to make available for the readers of this blog a table summarizing all the defects and possible solutions, in the right order according to the image generation model.
+I decided to make available for the readers of this blog a table summarizing all the defects and possible solutions.
+It is in the right order according to the image generation model.

 How to use it